SCBI-ForestGEO/Dendrobands/data/2011/README.md

 - 1 measurement every week in June, July, and early August
 - 1 biweekly measurement in August, September, October, and November

 For June-November, dendrobands were measured twice.
 The value in the csv file is taken from the archived excel sheet.
-Upon comparing the two, it is impossible to tell why one measurement was used over another.
+Upon comparing the excel sheet measurement with the paper data, it is unclear why one measurement was used over another.